For NYU undergraduates, the Summer Financial Aid Application is available now and is due May 1 to be considered for NYU scholarship.

 If your enrollment is reduced after your financial aid has disbursed, it will be reviewed and adjusted or cancelled accordingly which may result in a balance on your bursar bill.

 Financial aid is disbursed to your bursar bill to first cover NYU billed expenses.
-If your financial aid exceeds your bill and you are expecting a refund for educational costs not seen on your NYU bill, you can expect to receive your refund after July 1.
+If your financial aid exceeds your bill, you may expect a refund for educational costs not seen on your NYU bill shortly after your aid has posted to your bursar account, generally within a few business days.

 If your enrollment is reduced after this initial summer awarding, your financial aid will be reviewed and adjusted or cancelled accordingly which may result in a balance on your bursar bill.
 Changes in enrollment affect the cost of attendance and the amount of aid that you are eligible for.
 Your financial aid cannot exceed your estimated cost of attendance.